TNTXF/pylearn/README.md

-# a learn process of python
+# a learn process of python for myself #